binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Graphical challenge

-The only challenge I face was with the css to play with the good text transformation.
-So for this html:
+The only challenge I face was with the CSS to play with the good text transformation.
+So for this HTML:

 ```html
 <div class="conteneur">